If you own a domain you may well receive a letter that points to a domain renewal group scam that regularly does the rounds.

 The domain renewal group clearly states that they are acting as ‘middle men’ on the letters that they send to their prospects.

 Prospects (those of us that get the letters) have the same choice as everyone else…read the letters and see that the cost is extortionate, then throw them in the trash.

-I’d say it’s a bit harsh to call domain renewal group a scam, but then again they are banking on the prospects not being too knowledgeable about the prices of owning a domain , so definitely not ethical in my mind.
+I’d say it’s a bit harsh to call domain renewal group a scam, but then again they are banking on the prospects not being too knowledgeable about the prices of owning a domain , so definitely not ethical if nothing else.

-Domain renewal doesn’t need to be this expensive, and if you ever find yourself in the position of having to renew and not being sure how to do it, drop us a line here at WFHW and we will be more than happy to help you do it at the cheapest possible cost!
+Domain renewal doesn’t need to be this expensive, and if you ever find yourself in the position of having to renew and not being sure how to do it, drop us a line here at WFHW and we will be more than happy to help you do so at the cheapest possible cost.